ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 Addresses remaining to sign the tx P-avax1g7nkguzg8yju8cq3ndzc9lql2yg69s9ejqa2af

-Connect a ledger with one of the remaining addresses or choose a stored key and run the signing command, or send "partialAddValidatorTx.txt" to another user for signing.
+Connect a Ledger with one of the remaining addresses or choose a stored key and run the signing command, or send "partialAddValidatorTx.txt" to another user for signing.

 Signing command:
   avalanche transaction sign testsubnet --input-tx-filepath partialAddValidatorTx.txt